 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to doxycycline or to any tetracycline antibiotic (such as minocycline).
+You should not receive this medicine if you have had an allergic reaction to doxycycline or to any tetracycline antibiotic (such as minocycline, Minocin®, or Sumycin®).
 You should not receive this medicine if you are in the last half of your pregnancy.
-Do not give this medicine to a child under 8 years old, because it can permanently change their teeth color.
+Do not give this medicine to a child younger than 8 years of age, because it can permanently change their teeth color.

 How to Use This Medicine

-- A dentist or other trained health professional will give you this medicine.
+- A dentist or other trained oral health care professional will give you this medicine.
 This medicine is put just below your gum line.
+The treatment may be repeated four months later.

 If a dose is missed: